michael-hartmann/libhades/README.rst

 License information
 -------------------

-libhades is free software licensed under the GNU GPL Version 2.
+The code is in the public domain, see the LICENSE file.

 Bibliography